bitsofcotton/randtools/README.md

 (This is because b0\*b1 := b0 & b1, not b0 := 1 - b0, b0 or b1 = not ((not b0) and (not b1))), and operator + is described as addr that is implemented with
 positive logic is only using them.
 So with them, any operations that results N operations can be described as a matrix operations on the bits.
 So this results: A[0, 1, x0, x1, ..., xn] =: y in {0,1}^{n+3} loop is the result of the operations. this results : y_results := A_results[0, 1, x_0, ..., x_n] .

+So with good PRNG, random matrix B \* [0, 1, x] := y operation seems to harden the ones.